grame-cncm/faustdoc/src/tutorials/julia.md

 In this tutorial, we present how Faust can be used in [Julia](https://julialang.org/), a high-level, high-performance, dynamic programming language.
 While it is a general-purpose language and can be used to write any application, many of its features are well suited for numerical analysis and computational science.

-An [integration of the libfaust compiler](https://github.com/corajr/Faust.jl) in Julia has been firstly developed by [Cora Johnson-Roberson](https://corajr.com), and will be covered by the [last section of the tutorial](#using-the-faustjl-julia-package).
-Then a [Julia backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/julia) has been added in a second step in the Faust compiler.
-It allows to generate ready to use Julia code from any Faust DSP program.
+An [integration of the libfaust compiler](https://github.com/corajr/Faust.jl) in Julia was first developed by [Cora Johnson-Roberson](https://corajr.com), and will be covered by the [last section of the tutorial](#using-the-faustjl-julia-package).
+Then a [Julia backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/julia) was added in a second step in the Faust compiler.
+It allows you to generate ready-to-use Julia code from any Faust DSP program.

 #### Who is this tutorial for?

-The [first section](#using-command-line-tools) assumes a working [Faust compiler installed](https://github.com/grame-cncm/faust) on the machine, so is more designed for regular Faust users.
+The [first section](#using-command-line-tools) assumes a working [Faust compiler](https://github.com/grame-cncm/faust) is installed on the machine, so it is more suited to regular Faust users.
 The [second section](#using-the-faust-web-ide) and [third section](#using-the-faustjl-julia-package) are better suited for Julia users who want to discover Faust.

 ### Installing the required packages

 Be sure to have the **julia** command available in your PATH, as [explained here](https://julialang.org/downloads/platform/).
-With a fresh Julia install, all required packages are decribed in the [packages.jl](https://raw.githubusercontent.com/grame-cncm/faust/master-dev/architecture/julia/packages.jl) file:
+With a fresh Julia install, all required packages are described in the [packages.jl](https://raw.githubusercontent.com/grame-cncm/faust/master-dev/architecture/julia/packages.jl) file:

- - in case you have an installed Faust version, it can be installed with the `julia packages.jl` command done in the `architecture/julia` folder of the Faust repository
+ - if you already have an installed Faust version, it can be installed with the `julia packages.jl` command run in the `architecture/julia` folder of the Faust repository
- - of directly downloaded, and executed with the `julia packages.jl` command
+ - or downloaded directly and executed with the `julia packages.jl` command

 ## Using command line tools